The AI Scribe Becomes the Medical Record

 First, patient disclosure should be specific.
 The patient should know when recording is active, what is captured, who processes it, what is retained, and how to refuse or pause it.

-Fifth, billing effects should be audited.
-Organizations should monitor whether ambient AI changes coding intensity, visit complexity, claim denial rates, documentation length, and compliance exposure.
+Seventh, billing effects should be audited.
+Organizations should monitor whether ambient AI changes coding intensity, visit complexity, claim denial rates, documentation length, documentation language, and compliance exposure.

-Seventh, vendors should be governed as infrastructure.
-Contracts should address PHI use, model training, subcontractors, security, incident notification, data export, audit rights, and exit plans.
+Eleventh, vendors should be governed as infrastructure.
+Contracts should address PHI use, model training, subcontractors, security, incident notification, data export, audit rights, product-version changes, and exit plans.
 A hospital should not discover later that its memory has become dependent on a vendor it cannot inspect or leave.

 The AI scribe is not frightening because it listens.
 Medicine already listens, records, codes, and files.
 The danger is subtler: a model enters the fragile space where a person tells a story about a body, and the institution turns that story into an official object.